DARF: Depth-Aware Generalizable Neural Radiance Field: Related Work

-Novel view synthesis is to generate the image of the target view from the inputted images.
-Historically, synthesizing novel views from a set of reference images is conducted by a weighted blending of reference pixels \cite{debevec1996modeling,gortler1996lumigraph,levoy1996light}.
-Blending weights are computed based on ray-space proximity \cite{levoy1996light} or approximate proxy geometry \cite{buehler2001unstructured,heigl1999plenoptic}.
-In recent works, researchers have proposed improved methods for computing proxy geometry \cite{chaurasia2013depth,hedman2016scalable}, optical flow correction \cite{casas20154d,eisemann2008floating}, and soft blending \cite{penner2017soft}.
-While these methods can handle sparser views than other approaches, they are limited by the performance of 3D reconstruction algorithms and have difficulties in low-textured regions or reflective regions.
-Multi-plane images (MPIs) approaches \cite{flynn2019deepview,flynn2016deepstereo,mildenhall2019local} have shown remarkable results on continuous view synthesis, but the large number of inputs and samples results in extensive memory overhead, limits the resolution of their outputs.
+\textbf{Novel View Synthesis.} Novel view synthesis is to generate the image of the target view from the inputted images.
+It has two main branches, including the weighted sum of reference images and rendering from 3D representation.
+The first line of work synthesizes novel views from a set of reference images by a weighted blending of reference pixels \cite{debevec1996modeling,gortler1996lumigraph,levoy1996light}.
+Blending weights are computed based on ray-space proximity \cite{levoy1996light} or approximate proxy geometry \cite{buehler2001unstructured,debevec1996modeling,heigl1999plenoptic}.
+In recent works, researchers have proposed improved methods for computing proxy geometry \cite{chaurasia2013depth,hedman2016scalable}, optical flow correction \cite{casas20154d,du2018montage4d,eisemann2008floating}, and soft blending \cite{penner2017soft,riegler2020free}.
+While these methods can handle sparser views than other approaches, they are fundamentally limited by the performance of 3D reconstruction algorithms and have difficulty in low-textured regions, reflective regions, or partially translucent surfaces.